 Data Description Name Factory or agent name.
 Description Factory or agent description Status Open : an open factory can be compiled to create agents.
 An open agent can be installed, is running and records evidence.
 Closed : a closed factory or agent cannot be reopened.
 Data in RCS can still be viewed. Туре Desktop or mobile type.
-Platform (agent only) Operating system on which the agent is installed.
+Level Platform (agent only) Agent level: scout, soldier, elite. (agent only) Operating system on which the agent is installed.
 Version (agent only) Agent version.
 A new version is created when a new configuration is created.
 Last sync (agent only) Date and time of the last agent synchronization.

-Data Description Ident (agent only) Univocal agent identification.
+Ident (agent only) Univocal agent identification.
 Instance (agent only) Univocal identification of the device where the agent is installed.

-What you should know about factories and agents
+What you should know about Factories and Agents